MortalreminderPT/Simple-Worker-Learner/README.md

 6. Monitor the training progress in the console or using TensorBoard.

-You can customize the training parameters and the environment interface by modifying the `config` files.
+You can simply modify the configuration files in the `config` folder.
 You can also define your own agent behaviors and reward functions by subclassing the `Agent` class.

 If you encounter any issues or have any suggestions, please feel free to open an issue or a pull request on GitHub.